 Don’t let the writing part scare you off, especially if you have littles or reluctant writers.
 While writing is at the core of Letters of Love, it doesn’t always mean forming letters and sentences on paper.
 I’ll walk you through including everyone, from the very young to the very hesitant.

-When you sign up to join the Letters of Love Lenten Meditation, you’ll get a Sunday email with the focus for the week.
-The activities, prayers, and prompts are easily adaptable to all age and ability levels.
-And best of all, by the end of Lent, you’ll have a permanent record of your family’s spiritual Lenten journey.
+When you sign up to join the Letters of Love Lenten Meditation, you’ll get a brief, weekly email with that week’s focus.
+I’ll include flexible activities, prayers and prompts adaptable to any age or ability level.
+By the end of Lent, you’ll have a permanent record of your family’s Lenten journey and a notebook full of letters of love.

 Each week includes: